Adillwma/QuantumHarmonics/README.md

 <img src="Images/outpuit.png" width=600>

-*The left hand plots show the first 9 simulated wavefucntions,* $\psi$*, for the hydrogen atom with* $l = 0$*, to the right hand side are the corresponding probability densities,* $\psi^2$*.
+*The left hand plots show the first 9 simulated wavefucntions,* $\psi$*, for the hydrogen atom with* $l = 0$*, to the right hand side are the corresponding probability densities,* $|\psi|^2$*.
 Pay attention to the y-axis scale for each graph as they are not the same.
-We know that the integral of the probability density over all space is equal to one, so they all have the same area beneath the curve, however this is spread over a greater region as $n$ increases causing the maximum amplitude to decrease*
+We know that the integral of the probability density over all space is equal to one, so they all have the same area beneath the curve, however this is spread over a greater region as* $n$ *increases causing the maximum amplitude to decrease.*

 </div>